molebox/seed-postgres-database-tutorial/guide.md

 ### main.js

 Everything is in place and the script to seed the database can now be written.
 In a real world scenario you would perhaps have some data stored in a csv file that would be relevant to your database and application.
-Our example will make use of the [faker library](https://github.com/Marak/Faker.js), as well as a few others.
+This example will make use of the [faker library](https://github.com/Marak/Faker.js), as well as a few others.
 Install the following:

 ```bash
 yarn add dotenv faker fast-csv fs minimist pg validator